 First Press Commission and the Second Press Commission (1982) had made several recommendations to systemize the press world in India.
 One important recommendation was the separation of Newspaper industry from other industries and commercial interests.
 No newspaper should be fully owned by other industries.
 There should be appointment of board of trusty between Editors and proprietors of the newspapers.But no steps have been taken to implement many of therecommendations of the Commissions.

 Journalism is closely related to mass communication, which means mass information.
 It is the widespread dissemination of information, ideas and entertainment material through the medium of communication.
 These mediums include Akashvani, Doordarshan, TV channels, motion pictures, social media, newspapers, other publications and advertisements.
 Traditional mediums such as folk dance, drama, dance of puppets etc. also fall in this category.
 Mass communication refers to the simultaneous transmission of information, ideas, experiences and entertainment material to a large number of readers, listeners and audiences through small and large media.

 The land of India has been a vast laboratory of mass communication and journalism.
 The country has given the best messengers to the world, who have shown thepath of righteousness, nationality, equality, humanity, peace and non-violence.
 As a result of its rich tradition and collective experience, India has been able to solve many complex internal as well as external challenges.

 Indian presswas the torch bearer in the pre-independence struggles.
 It successfully acted as a catalyst in solving serious problems even after independence.
 In its struggling journey, it fell many times, stood up and then fought fiercely to protect the self-respect of the nation.
 It is marching forward with advanced technology and new spirit tosafeguard democracy as well as the rights of the people.

-(Author is a technocrat and educationist.
+(The author is a technocrat & educationist.
 He holds Master in Engineering from M.N.
 Regional Engineering College, Allahabad/Prayagraj)